-In addition to his five books, Philip Augar has written many articles for the Financial Times and other publications and appears regularly on BBC radio and television.
-He was a non-executive board member at the Department for Education from 2004-2010 and at the Home Office from 2010-2014, where he was also Chairman of UK Border Agency in the months leading to its break up in 2013.
+Philip was a non-executive board member at the Department for Education from 2004-2010 and at the Home Office from 2010-2014, where he was also Chairman of UK Border Agency in 2012-2013.
 He was a member of the cross-party Future of Banking Commission chaired by David Davis MP in 2010 and the same year advised the Scottish Parliament's inquiry into the banking crisis.
 He was an independent non-executive at KPMG and was a board member of the retail bank TSB plc.
-He holds a doctorate in History and is currently chairing the government’s review into post-18 education and funding.
+He holds a doctorate in History and is currently chairing the panel reviewing post-18 education and funding for the UK government.